Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 When is rhubarb season?

-If you don’t grow rhubarb, it’s so easy to find at the store, or farmer’s market.
-Oftentimes many people have friends who are bursting at the seams with rhubarb.
-As soon as you pick it, the stuff regrows for you to pick it all over again a week later!
-It’s sort of like the zucchini of spring.
+If you don’t grow rhubarb, it’s so easy to find at the store or farmer’s market.
+Many people have friends who are bursting at the seams with fresh rhubarb.
+As soon as it is picked, the rhubarb plant regrows to pick it all over again a week later!
+It’s sort of like the zucchini of spring, so people who grow it often have an abundance of rhubarb!

 I split my 3 rhubarb plants last year and ended up with a bumper crop from the 3 old plants + the 3 new plants.